 About Austin

-Capital of the State of Texas and the 11th largest U.S. city, Austin’s metropolitan area has a population of over 2.2 million.
+Austin is the capital of the State of Texas and the 11th largest city in the U.S., and its metropolitan area has a population of over 2.2 million.

 The affordable cost of living in Austin is below the national average and significantly lower than in many major markets.
 There is no personal state income tax, contributing to a state and local tax burden that is 18% lower than the national average.